wellmart/rqueue/README.md

 ## Staying up to date

-To update rqueue to the latest version, use `go get -u github.com/wellmart/rqueue`.
+To update Rqueue to the latest version, use `go get -u github.com/wellmart/rqueue`.

 ## License